jasontgarwood/PUI_A8/README.md

 ## C. USING THE WEBSITE

 Switching between the gallery and about pages
--Fixed location menu, click.
+*Fixed location menu, click.
--On the stationary navigation bar (lefthand side of the screen) click on “about” to see the about page and “gallery” to see the gallery page.
+*On the stationary navigation bar (lefthand side of the screen) click on “about” to see the about page and “gallery” to see the gallery page.
 The text style on the navigation bar will update to show what page the user currently has selected and which is clickable.

 Viewing a project detail page
 -Button/image, click.